 Epidaurus Theater - credits: Georgios_Tsichlis/Shutterstock.com

 Next, the world-renowned Ancient Theater of Epidaurus lies in the little homonymous town.
-It was built from 4 to 7th century BC, which made the building one of the oldest in its genre.
+It was built between the 4th and the 7th century BC, which made the building one of the oldest in its genre.
 It has been known since antiquity for its impeccable acoustics that amazes visitors to this day.

 Mycenae - credits: Jane_Sta/Shutterstock.com

 Located relatively close to Epidaurus, Mycenae is a UNESCO World Heritage Site.
 It has appeared in Homeros Iliads and Odysseys.
 Mycenae was built by Perseus, son of Zeus and Danae, and it was part of the House of Atreus.

 We know that Mycenae was established in the sixth centuries BC, which includes the majestic Lion Gate and the royal cemetery.
 The Agamemnon Palace and the courthouse are also nearby, and there are smaller houses with renowned artworks, including the warship Vase.

 After the site of Mycenae, the Olympia archaeological site is considered one of the major attractions in Greece and is the place where the first Olympics were held.